FaresX/QInsControl.jl/docs/src/index.md

 friendly GUI and a flexible script written mannar to keep both the convenience and universality.

 ## install
+Before installation, make sure you have NI VISA installed!
 ```
 julia> ]
 (@v1.9) pkg> add ImPlot#main